robertmuth/awesome-low-level-programming-languages/README.md

 * implementation-language: C++
 * meta-prgramming: generics
 * backends: LLVM
-* major projects using the language: TODO
+* major projects using the language: N/A
 * syntax: curly braces, type to the right of identifier
 * highlights:
   - implcit context parameter 